manuel-serrano/hop-tutorials/hello/step3/README.md

 drawImage( url, mycanvas, mycolors );
 ```

-The web page should display
+The web page should display the unmodified image and the modified one side
-the unmodified image and the modified one.
-The color
+by side.
 *****************************************************************************

 Return to [step2](https://github.com/manuel-serrano/hop-tutorials/tree/master/hello/step2/).